k8ssandra/k8ssandra/docs/content/en/contribute/_index.md

 title: "Contribution guidelines"
 linkTitle: "Contribute"
 weight: 9
-description: How to contribute to the K8ssandra open-source documentation and code.
+description: How to contribute to the K8ssandra open-source code and documentation.
 ---

 We welcome contributions from the K8ssandra community!